Makundi/Datepicker-UI/README.md

 # Datepicker-UI
-In this project, I create a simple datepicker UI using only HTML and CSS.
+In this project, I created a simple datepicker UI using only HTML and CSS.
 It will not be a functional datepicker, but a static UI component that you can later enhance with JavaScript.
+The goal of this project is to help me practice positioning, layout, and styling techniques in CSS.